Notes Left Behind

 Notes Left Behind is a 2009 non-fiction book by Keith and Brooke Desserich, the parents of a six-year-old girl named Elena who died of cancer.
 The book is a publication of some of the hundreds of notes Elena left for her parents to find after her death.
 It follows Elena's battle against brain cancer.

 Background

-Elena Desserich, from the Cincinnati suburb of Wyoming, Ohio, United States, was diagnosed with an inoperable rare form of brain cancer in 2006 and her parents were told she had just 275 days to live.
+Elena Desserich, from the Cincinnati suburb of Wyoming, Ohio, United States, was diagnosed with an inoperable form of brain cancer called Diffuse Intrinsic Pontine Glioma (DIPG) in 2006 and her parents were told she had just 135 days to live.
 Her parents vowed to make what remained of Elena's life as special as possible.
 She lived for 10 months after her diagnosis, eventually left paralysed and unable to speak by the cancer.
 She died in August 2007.
 Shortly after, her parents and younger sister, Grace Desserich, began finding notes all over the house.
 Her parents did not tell Elena her prognosis, but retrospectively believe that she knew it.